charleskoffler/clprolf/README.md

 The simol language(SIMulation Objects Language) is a programming language that I defined.
 Its definition and specifications are ended.
 It is not widely used, but it is a real language, because it's not evolving, and his definition is complete.
-It is minimalistic, for simplify development, especially simulation oriented development.
+It is minimalistic, for simplify development.
 But it is not only for teaching purposes.
 It is a superset to the Java language.
 It added keywords that replace some java keywords like 'class', 'interface', and it added some keywords like 'with_compat', or 'underst'.
 We can use java libraries in simol.
 We can use also java code in simol source code, except the keywords "class", "implements", "extends", "interface".